Sierra Leone Liberia Youth

 Program Summary

-The basic strategy is to build a one year food reserve, to be replenished each year, by engaging the youth in the local production and storage of food staples.
-This reserve will be used to provide food in times of high food insecurity and will serve as a seed bank.
+This program is working in communities in both Sierra Leone and Liberia.
+The basic strategy is to build a one-year food reserve, to be replenished each year, by engaging the youth in the local production and storage of food staples.
+This reserve will be used to provide food in times of high food insecurity and to serve as a seed bank.
+In addition, the program includes village-based nutrition training and the promotion of home gardens to provide families with vegetables.

 Nyemah's Story - Sierra Leone Liberia Youth Program